-Crunchy, salty, healthy popcorn that can be made in your Instant Pot.
+Crunchy, salty, healthy Instant Pot Popcorn.
+Popcorn in a pressure cooker?
 Not even kidding right now.
 You will never buy or microwave popcorn again after you try this.
-Get ready to amaze all your Instant Pot lovin’ friends!
+Get ready to amaze all your Instant Pot lovin' friends!

 Before Instant Pot Popcorn I could count on one hand how many times I'd eaten it in the past year.
 No longer.
 It is a weekly (daily?) occurrence around here now and I get excited to make it every time.
 Kind of like Instant Pot Yogurt, it just never gets old.

 - Crunchy, salty, and addicting in an, “Oh my gosh, where has all my self-control gone and why is this bowl empty?” kind of way

 - Just as fun to make the first time as it is the 84th (trust me, I know)

 - Portable . . . as in the Instant Pot is portable . . . as in you can make popcorn in a camper, at the park, in the bathroom . . . if there's a plug, you're in business

 - Popcorn is whole grain, high in fiber, and GOOD for you, even the chocolate and vanilla version below!
 If you douse yours in caramel though, consider this last bullet to be completely inapplicable

 HOW TO MAKE INSTANT POT POPCORN

 So EASY!
 So FUN!
 Here we go . . .